 If you are interested in short-term work with OM Ships International, then take the next STEP!
-Usually around three to four months, this programme gives participants a taste of world-wide service in a multicultural environment.
+Usually around two to three months, this programme gives participants a taste of world-wide service in a multicultural environment.

 Living in a community of 400 from around 50 different countries is both a rewarding experience and a challenge.
 You may be sharing a cabin with up to nine other people, and will have limited space and privacy.
 However, you will find great opportunities within this to build deep friendships, and, as well, to interact with local people in port communities, both informally and through organised programmes and teams.